 A. The single program or multiple programs for which the individual or company is being nominated must demonstrate a commitment to people with disabilities, and clearly show measurable results in terms of significantly enhancing employment opportunities for people with disabilities.
 The programs or activities may also address such issues as the widening skills gap among persons with disabilities, a diversified 21st Century workforce, and discrimination based on disability.

 B. The nomination packages should be limited to only that information relevant to the nominee's program(s).
 Nomination packages should be no longer than twenty (20) typed pages double-spaced.
-A page is 8.5 × 11 (on one side only) with one-inch margins (top, bottom, and sides).
+A page is 8.5″ x 11″ (on one side only) with one-inch margins (top, bottom, and sides).

 C. Nomination packages must include the following for consideration:

-2. A full description of the specific activities, program(s), or establishment for which the nomination is being submitted.
+2. The specific activities, program(s), or establishment for which the nomination is being submitted.